 Visit Our Flower Mound, TX Orthodontics Practice

 An orthodontic appliance is one of the orthodontic services that Dr. Sankey provides to the public.
 Dr. Sankey will recommend an orthodontic appliance when necessary to restore balance and health to your smile.
 When dental problems are left untreated, it can result in a more complex dental problem.
-It is important to note that some orthodontic appliances may cause minimal discomfort as patients adjust to their new device.
+It is important to note that some orthodontic appliances may cause minimal discomfort as patients adjust to their new devices.

 Our team at Flower Mound Orthodontics makes every effort to ensure our patients are receiving treatment plans tailored to their needs.
 During your visit, Dr. Sankey will evaluate your teeth and jaw to determine which dental appliance is right for you.

 Explore your oral appliance options with our team at Flower Mound Orthodontics.
 To schedule an appointment, call 972.833.8212 or request an appointment online.